 Evergreen, Shrubs, Trees, Decorative fruit or berries

-To 6–12 ft. tall, half as wide.
+Evergreen, Mediterranean native.
+Grows to 6–12 ft. tall and half as wide.
 Leathery dark green, 2–3-in.-long leaves with edges slightly rolled under.
 Wine red new stems.
 Blooms from fall to spring; tight clusters of pink buds open to lightly fragrant white flowers.
 Bright metallic blue fruits last through summer.
-Dense foliage right to ground makes it good for screens, hedges, clipped topiary shapes.
+Dense foliage right to the ground makes it good for screens, hedges, and clipped topiary shapes.
 Can be trained as a small tree.
-Susceptible to mites; prone to mildew near ocean.
+Susceptible to mites and prone to mildew near ocean.

-‘Spring Bouquet’ (‘Compactum')

-Upright to 4–6 ft. high and wide; good for hedges.
-Leaves are deeper green, slightly smaller than those of the species.'Variegatum'
+‘Spring Bouquet’ (‘Compactum’).
+Upright to 4–6 ft. tall and wide; good for hedges.
+Leaves are deeper green, slightly smaller than those of the species.